-While we are deeply committed to worshipping together as a community, we also believe it is important for our students to worship and serve within the body of Christ outside of Taylor University.
+While we are deeply committed to worshiping together as a community, we also believe it is important for students to worship and serve within the body of Christ outside of Taylor University.
 In keeping with this philosophy, we encourage our students to be a part of the body of Christ by celebrating with one of the more than 60 churches in the surrounding area on Sundays.

 You can view a listing of local churches with times of worship and contact information.